securitytxt/security-txt/draft-foudil-securitytxt.md

 Development of this draft takes place on Github at: https://github.com/securitytxt/security-txt

-A mailing list is available for discussion at: https://www.freelists.org/list/securitytxt

 # The Specification

 This document defines a text file to be placed in a known location